-Elegant.
-Easy.
-Entertaining.
-Effing awesome.
-These are but a few of the attributes we seek in a soup.
-Take this tortilla soup recipe.
-One look at the photo above tells you the subtly spiced soup has an earthy elegance.
+One look at the photo above tells you that this subtly spiced and authentic Mexican soup has an earthy elegance.
 It’s easy as tossing some stuff in a pot and letting it simmer for hours.
-And it’s effing awesome to observe each person at the table carefully strew the soup with whichever garnishes please them and then sigh as they take that first sip.
-Go on.
+And it not only tastes effing awesome but it’s actually also sorta effing awesome to observe each person at the table carefully strew the soup with whichever garnishes please them and then sigh as they take that first sip.
+[Editor’s Note: After making this tortilla soup, one of our trusted testers commented that the garnishes make the soup.
+She’s correct, you know.]
 See for yourself.
-And thank us later.–Renee Schettler Rossi
+And thank us later.
+Originally published October 30, 2014.–Renee Schettler Rossi

 Tortilla Soup Recipe